-Student Wellness: See Appendix 4 for Tips for Supporting Students in Distress.
+Student Wellness: Student well-being and the creation of a supportive learning environment is a priority of the DFCM.
+See Appendix 4 for Tips for Supporting Students in Distress.

 Insurance: University of Toronto Clinical Clerks are covered under the University of Toronto's Comprehensive General Liability Insurance policy against legal liability, including medical malpractice liability, arising out of the performance of the learner's duties.
 The College of Physicians and Surgeons of Ontario has produced guidelines concerning services clinical clerks may provide: Professional Responsibilities in Undergraduate Medical Education.